MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 ---
 author: Mamaylya
-description: Gestures you can use to author and navigate a guide in Dynamics 365 Guides, including gaze, bloom, and air tap. ms.author: Mamaylya ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
+description: HoloLens 1 gestures you can use to author and navigate a guide in Dynamics 365 Guides, including gaze, bloom, and air tap. ms.author: Mamaylya ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
-title: Gestures you can use to author and navigate a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: HoloLens 1 gestures you can use to author and navigate a guide in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Gestures for authoring and navigating in Dynamics 365 Guides
+# HoloLens 1 gestures for authoring and navigating in Dynamics 365 Guides

 To author and navigate through a guide in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you’ll use gaze and a few gestures.